 About Roots & Shoots

-We are currently seeking to support a national youth-serving partner over a 12-month period to engage their young people with this model of youth-powered, community-based action.
+We are currently seeking to support a national or local youth-serving partner over a 12-month period to engage African American youth with our model of youth-powered, community-based action.

 B. Eligible Organizations